Tomahawkd/CICFlowMeter/README.md

     -a, --act_time
       Setting timeout interval for an activity.
       Default: 5000000
+    -c, --continue
+      Indicate the files in input dir are continuous.
+      Default: false
     --debug
       Show debug output (sets logLevel to DEBUG)
       Default: false